5 Acne Facts You Didn't Know

 Many people believe that acne is only experienced when going through puberty, but adult acne is becoming more and more common.
 Acne can come at any stage of life.
 Some of us deal with teenage acne and others don’t start breaking out until our adult years.
 Over half of women in their 20s and over one-third in their 30s experience breakouts!

 Adult acne can be triggered by your hormones, menstrual cycle, pregnancy, and more.
 Hormonal breakouts, blackheads and whiteheads, and other forms of acne can be stubborn.
-However, seeing a board-certified dermatologist with Apostrophe can help.
+However, seeing a dermatology provider through Apostrophe can help.
 We use science-backed ingredients like tretinoin and spironolactone to effectively treat your adult acne.

 PRESCRIPTION HORMONAL ACNE TREATMENT